 Appendices and Reference

 The table below provides a quick reference to all Guidance documents, consultation summaries, and benchmarking reports produced since this Approach Guidance was launched.

-On an All Coverages Combined basis, the future loss trend rate for the new Benchmark ranges from 3.6% to 6.6%, compared to the previous Benchmark of 3.3%.
+On an All Coverages Combined basis, the future loss trend rate for the new Benchmark ranges from 4.7% to 8.3%, compared to the previous Benchmark range from 4.2% to 7.4%.
 The table below compares the change in future loss trend rates for major coverages the total change.

 |Future loss trend rate

 |Direct Compensation - Property Damage